wp-plugins/in-context-comments/readme.txt

 You can either use the "Install new plugin" on Wordpress, or do the following:

-Download the zip file (In-Context_Comment.zip)
+Download the zip file (in-context-comments.zip)
 Unpack the zip file.
-You should have a folder called 'In-Context_Comment', containing several PHP files Upload the 'In-Context_Comment' folder to the 'wp-content/plugins' folder on your WordPress server.
-It is important you retain the 'In-Context_Comment' directory structure
+You should have a folder called 'in-context-comments', containing several PHP files Upload the 'in-context-comments' folder to the 'wp-content/plugins' folder on your WordPress server.
+It is important you retain the 'in-context-comments' directory structure

 Note: This plugin will only affect new posts you write after the installation.